 When you have a mobile in your hand, language is no longer an obstacle.
-With the convergence of machine learning and artificial intelligence, our phones can now do powerful, accurate language translation.
+With the convergence of machine learning and artificial intelligence, our phones can now do powerful zero-error language translation.
 There are many excellent translation applications for Android and iOS to assist you with communicating in foreign languages.

-Suppose you’re a traveler, commuter, business professional, or in the Language Learning phase.
+Suppose you’re a traveller, a commuter, a business professional, or in the Language Learning phase.
 Now, you can read, write, and chat in over 100 languages with any of these translation applications for Android and iOS.

 Here are the 10 best mobile applications for effective translation for both Android and iOS.